apache/nifi/nifi-external/nifi-kafka-connect/README.md

 and then automatically download any necessary extensions that it currently does not have available.
 If configuring a Nexus instance that has multiple repositories, the name of the repository should be included in the URL.
 For example: `https://nexus-private.myorganization.org/nexus/repository/my-repository/`.

-`(9) flow.snapshot`: Specifies the location of the dataflow to run.
+`(9) flow.snapshot`: Specifies the dataflow to run.
 This is the file that was downloaded by right-clicking on the Process Group in NiFi and clicking "Download flow".
-The location can be either an HTTP or HTTPS URL, or a filename.
+The dataflow can be stored external to the configured and the location can be represented as an HTTP (or HTTPS URL), or a filename.
 If specifying a filename, that file must be present on all Kafka Connect nodes.
 Because of that, it may be simpler to host the dataflow somewhere.
+Alternatively, the contents of the dataflow may be "Stringified" and included directly as the value for this property.
+This can be done, for example, using the `jq` tool, such as `cat <dataflow_file.json> | jq -R -s '.'` and the output can then be included in the Kafka Connect configuration JSON.
+The process of escaping the JSON and including it within the Kafka Connect configuration may be less desirable if building the configuration manually, but it can be beneficial if deploying from an automated system.
+It is important to note that if using a file or URL to specify the dataflow, it is important that the contents of that file/URL not be overwritten in order to change the dataflow.
+Doing so can result in different Kafka Connect tasks running different versions of the dataflow.
+Instead, a new file/URL should be created for the new version, and the Kafka Connect task should be updated to point to the new version.
+This will allow Kafka Connect to properly update all tasks.

 `(10) key.attribute`: Optional.
 Specifies the name of a FlowFile attribute that should be used to specify the key of the Kafka record.
 If not specified, the Kafka record will not have a key associated with it.
 If specified, but the attribute does not exist on a particular FlowFile, it will also have no key associated with it.